darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### input exposure range

-This section provides controls similar to the _filmic rgb_ module, allowing you to set the black and white point.
+This section provides controls similar to those of the _filmic rgb_ module, allowing you to set the black and white points.
 The selected exposure range will then be projected into the [0, 1] range using a logarithmic transformation.
 This means that each 1 EV stop of dynamic range corresponds to an equal distance along the curve's horizontal axis.
 The mid-gray point is situated proportionally on this axis between the selected extremes.
+After this initial projection, the data will be further processed by the curve (below).

 white relative exposure
 : Set the white point.
 Any value above this will be clipped to 1.
 Use the picker to automatically set this value.